 The Kaifeng Jews were not the first Jews living in China.
 A Judeo-Persian letter found at Dandan Uiliq in northwest China has been expertly dated to 760.
 Hebrew texts of Psalms and prophetic writings found in the Dunhuang caves also date to the eighth century.
 In addition, writing sometime before 916, a Muslim merchant reported that about 878 a Chinese rebel (probably Huang Ch’ao) conquered a southern Chinese city close to the seacoast (probably Canton) and “killed 120,000 Moslems, Jews, Christians, and Magians, who lived in this city and became merchants in it.”

 Jewish merchants known as Radhanites were active in overland trans-Eurasia trade from 500 to 1000 GC.
-The Central Asian Khazars, or at least their leaders, converted to Judaism in the late eighth or early ninth centuries.
-The example of Radhanite merchants may have spurred the Khazars’ conversion to Judaism.
+The Central Asian Khazars, or at least their leaders, allegedly converted to Judaism in the late eighth or early ninth centuries.
 When in the mid-ninth century the Abbasid caliph wanted to investigate the status of the wall holding back Gog and Magog, he chose Sallām at-Turjumānī to head the expedition.
 Sallām was a name associated with Jews.
 Moreover, Sallām was also known as Sallām the Interpreter.
 He reportedly knew 30 languages.
 The Radhanites were known for proficiency with many languages.
 Sallām may have been a Radhanite.
 He reportedly traveled to Alexander’s wall in western China about the year 850.

 Jews probably were among persons living in south-central Eurasia and traveling to China during the Han Dynasty.
 The vibrant Jewish community living in the Sassanid Persian Empire created the Babylonian Talmud about 300-500 GC.
 Trade opportunities would have prompted Persian merchants, including Jews, to travel to China.
 Periodic, intense state persecutions of non-Zoroastrian religions in Sassanid Persia would also have motivated Jews to travel from Persia to the east.
 In ancient times, given enough time, Jews and other peoples traversed the great distance between Jerusalem and Beijing.